Custo is a kiosk for fostering and documenting the relationships between people and things

 ~

 Say you're walking down the road and you see a sweater laying in the mud.
-Normally your gut would tell you to just leave it to rot but you pick it up.
+Normally your gut might tell you to just leave it to rot or throw it out, but you pick it up.
 It turns out there's a tag in it.
-You take the sweater to the library and scan the QR code on the custo kiosk.
-50 years of stories appear on-screen: photos of previous owners in foreign countries, details of times it was mended.
+You scan the QR code and 50 years of stories appear on-screen: photos of previous owners in foreign countries, details of times it was mended.
 Scrolling back you see the photos of the person who originally knit it.
 Suddenly this sweater feels important to return to its owner or wash and continue to record stories of.

 the kiosk

-This project was intentionally developed as a public infrastructural kiosk.
+This project is intentionally developed as a public infrastructural kiosk.

 the haves/needs kiosk in the book Always Coming Home democratize access to technology.
 The interaction is more embodied, you have to physically go to the machine.
 It's shared, like the public library.
-There is an elegance to this way of computing.
+It is an elegant way of computing.

 The kiosk is equiped with:

-- a nearly 40 year old buckling spring keyboard from the Macintosh Plus.
-This keyboard is not only visually and tactily pleasing and built like a tank, but also aligns with the idea of permacomputing.
-It aligns with the mission of the project to keep items in use and out of the landfill.
+- a decades-old mechanical keyboard.
+The keyboard is visually and tactily pleasing and built like a tank.
+Keeping 'old' tools in use like this is considered permacomputing.
+It is an example of the mission of the project to keep useful items in use and out of the landfill.

 - a stylus for drawing tags on the touchscreen